webix-hub/docs/data/api/refs/ui.tabbar.md

 {{memo A panel that contains multiple clickable items. }}

-Items of the component combines an icon with the text label.
+Items of the component combine icons with text labels.
 The component can be used to build a multi-item menu for navigating between views.
 Check [tabbar](desktop/tabbar.md) documentation for more detailed description.

 ### Constructor